The 12 Apps for Chromecast Worth Paying For

 Chromecast and Chromecast Ultra both stream content from a smart device to a television screen but at different resolutions.
 Chromecast works on the standard spectrum of 1080p.
 Chromecast Ultra supports resolutions up to 4K Ultra HD and high dynamic range (HDR).
 If you own an older television, you should purchase the basic Chromecast.
 A newer television most likely needs the Chromecast Ultra to stream photos, videos, and other content at the right frame rate and quality.
 The two devices also differ in price.
 Chromecast Ultra comes in at a higher price point ($69) than Chromecast ($35).

-Top Chromecast Apps for 2017
+Top Chromecast Apps

 TV & Movies